Child Maltreatment

 What is child maltreatment?

-Child maltreatment includes physical, emotional, and sexual abuse, as well as neglect.
+Child maltreatment refers to physical, emotional, or sexual abuse, as well as neglect of a child.

 How common is child maltreatment?